How to keep your kids sun safe this summer

 The British Skin Foundation recommends an SPF of at least 30 with 5 UVA stars - that means it protects from all the sun's harmful rays.

-"It is also worth noting that some ingredients may reduce your threshold for burning and caution should be exercised when using products containing these ingredients," Dr Phillips adds.
+"It is also worth noting that some skincare product ingredients may reduce your threshold for burning and caution should be exercised when using products containing these ingredients," Dr Phillips adds.

 Those ingredients include retinoids, acids and lightening agents - ingredients commonly found in most skincare routines.

-Retinoids are chemicals derived from vitamin A and are popular due to their anti-acne and anti-ageing capabilities.
+Retinoids are chemicals derived from vitamin A and are commonly found in skincare products due to their anti-acne and anti-ageing capabilities.

 Common retinoids include retinol, adapalene and tretinoin.